 The Kitzsteinhorn is a 3203 m high mountain in the state of Salzburg, more or less in the middle of Austria.
 The trip to the top takes about 30-40 minutes and three separate cable cars.
 The rewards are several eateries and bars, a wide range of pistes and non-less than spectacular views from the +3000 m viewing platforms.

 A whopping 80 km of pistes are available if the snow conditions are good.
 You will find pistes well suited for beginners and intermediate skiers, as well as the “Black Mamba”.
 This black course drops off by an insane 63 % at its steepest and should give even the most seasoned skier a real adrenalin kick.
-The skiing are has three focal points.
+Skiing has three focal points.
 The lowest cable car and ski-lift station Langwied at 1976 m.
-Here you can find a restaurant, a ski-school and sport shop including ski rental.
-Next stop is the Alpine Center at 2450 m where you find a wide range of services to make you visit pleasant.
+Here you can find a restaurant, a ski school and a sports shop including a ski rental.
+The next stop is the Alpine Center at 2450 m where you find a wide range of services to make your visit pleasant.
 This is also Going to the summit, at about 3000m you find a snowpark for freestyle enthusiasts and a 3 km cross-country track.
-Thus, Kitzsteinhorn should make a great place for any skiing fan, no matter how you like to play.
+Hence, Kitzsteinhorn should make a great place for any skiing fan, no matter how you like to play.

 < Click on the images to enlarge >